IoT-Hacking-101/IoT-Hacking-101-Search/content/_index.md

 - Ethical hacking principles: Guidelines for responsible and legal hacking practices.
 - IoT security best practices: Recommendations for securing IoT devices and networks.

-By participating in this project, you will not only gain valuable technical skills but also contribute to a safer and more secure digital world.

-Join us on this journey to uncover the hidden vulnerabilities of IoT devices and learn how to protect them from harm.